Alexandra's Navigator Posts

 Since joining the Camoin team, Alex has had the opportunity to contribute to the public and private sector through her grant writing and grant administration.

-When Alex isn’t at work (or maybe even while she is) she is probably thinking about her next baking adventure in the kitchen while daydreaming about living above a bakery in Berlin.
+When Alex isn’t at work (or maybe even while she is) she is probably thinking about her next baking adventure in the kitchen while daydreaming about living above a bakery in Paris.